I hope you didn’t think I was playing with Diz? — That’s absolutely not the case.

 Dizzy was a wonderful human being.
 There is a bitter need for people of his kind!

-In my story I forgot to tell that I had beside my demo-cassette another gift for Dizzy: A piece of sweet bread which is only sold in the last October days into November, ’round St. Martin’s day.
-It’s called Weckmann, or – in Southern-Germany where I grew up – Dampedei, and it looks a bit like a voodoo-puppet, but light-brown.
+In my story I forgot to tell that I had – beside the demo tape – another gift for Dizzy: A piece of sweet bread which is only sold in the last October days into November, ’round St. Martin’s day.
+It’s called Weckmann, or – in Southern-Germany where I grew up – Dampedei, and it looks a bit like a, though light-brown voodoo-puppet.

 The eyes and mouth are made of raisins.
 There sometimes are attached a sweet lollypop and a small clay-pipe.
 It was the only present which came to my mind when I was on my way to the hotel around 10 o’clock in the morning.
 If you want to know more about it, just ask some folks whose forefathers came from Germany.
 They certainly will know about this special “bread”.
 Dizzy looked at it, laughed out loudly and said: “Oh that’s bread!”